beirbear/HarmonicIO/Readme.md

 ```

-* Print the logs to check the container executed the task:
+* Print the logs of the container to check the output of the executed task (`message was bytes ...`):
 ```
 $ docker logs happy_jepsen
 Listening for tasks...